arkeodev/multi-agent-system-framework/README.md

 ## Usage

 To start the application, activate the Poetry environment and run:

 ```bash
 poetry run streamlit run main.py
 ```

-Navigate to the provided URL by Streamlit in your web browser to interact with the application.
+Navigate to the URL provided by Streamlit in your web browser to interact with the application.

 ## Modules

-- **main.py**: The entry point of the application that handles the UI and scenario execution.
+- **main.py**: The main entry point of the application, handling the UI and scenario execution.
+- **app.py**: Manages the application’s core functionality, including agent setup and scenario execution.
-- **agent.py**: Defines the agents and their specific roles.
+- **agent.py**: Defines the agents, detailing their roles and responsibilities within a scenario.
-- **rag.py**: Handles document loading and the setup of Retrieval-Augmented Generation chains.
+- **rag.py**: Manages document loading and sets up Retrieval-Augmented Generation (RAG) chains for efficient document processing.
-- **supervisor.py**: Manages the coordination among multiple agents.
+- **supervisor.py**: Coordinates multiple agents by managing their tasks and ensuring smooth execution.
-- **execution.py**: Orchestrates the running of scenarios using the defined agents.
+- **execution.py**: Orchestrates the execution of scenarios, enabling agents to work together seamlessly.
-- **tools.py**: Contains utility tools used by agents and the RAG chain for document retrieval and processing.
+- **tools.py**: Provides utility tools for agents and the RAG chain, assisting in document retrieval and processing.
-- **document_loader.py**: Handles loading of documents based on file type, including custom loaders for unsupported types.
+- **document_loader.py**: Loads documents based on their file type, including custom loaders for unsupported types.
-- **smart_graph_handler.py**: Integrates with SmartGraph for scraping data from web URLs, supporting exclusion patterns and page depth constraints.
+- **scenario_generator.py**: Automatically generates scenario configuration files in JSON format using a provided input file or URL.
-- **graph.py**: Constructs and manages the state graph used to coordinate agent interactions dynamically within a scenario.
+- **graph.py**: Constructs and manages the state graph used to dynamically coordinate agent interactions within a scenario.

 ## License